Quantumstud/quantumstud.github.io/_pages/about.md

 ---

 {: style="text-align: justify" }
+I am a graduate student under the Singapore (NUS) – MIT Alliance for Research and Technology ([SMART](https://smart.mit.edu/){:target="\_blank"}) and currently affiliated with the [department of Material Science and Engineering of NUS](https://www.eng.nus.edu.sg/mse/){:target="\_blank"}.

+I have a Bachelors in Materials at the Indian Institute of Science, Bangalore (IISc, Bangalore) in 2018.

-I am a graduate student under the Singapore (NUS) – MIT Alliance for Research and Technology ([SMART](https://smart.mit.edu/){:target="\_blank"}).
-I am affiliated to the [department of Material Science and Engineering of NUS](https://www.eng.nus.edu.sg/mse/){:target="\_blank"}.
-My broad area of interest is the synergistic investigation of materials using atomically resolved microscopy and computational materials science.
-Specifically my projects deal with bridging the existing gap between numerous theoretical and experimental techniques.
-In 2018, I completed my undergraduate studies in Materials at the Indian Institute of Science, Bangalore (IISc, Bangalore).
+My broad area of interest lies in synergistic investigation of materials using atomically resolved microscopy and computational materials science.
+Specifically, my projects deal with bridging the existing gap between numerous theoretical and experimental techniques and I specialize in the aberration corrected Scanning Transmission Electron Microscopy (STEM).

 {: style="text-align: justify" }
 I use a variety of programming languages such as Python, C++ and MATLAB.
 For my research I have to often use popular materials modelling packages such as [VASP](https://smart.mit.edu/){:target="\_blank"}, [LAMMPS](https://smart.mit.edu/){:target="\_blank"}, [abTEM](https://smart.mit.edu/){:target="\_blank"}.
 I specialize in the aberration corrected Scanning Transmission Electron Microscopy.

 {: style="text-align: justify" }
-I am jack of all sports and master of none {always up for a game of squash}.
+I am jack of all sports and master of none {always up for a game of squash and Tennis}.